bcnodeobc/integrationhub/docs/neo.rst

 NEO
 ========

-All RPC included are based on web3.
+All RPC included are based on neo-cli.

-.. note::  Make sure to registerToken first before requesting rpc and replace the token in Authoraization headers.
+.. note::  Make sure to registerToken first before requesting rpc and replace the token in Authoraization headers. http://integrationhub.okwave.asia:3333/api/v2/registerToken

 getblockcount
 =============